keelam13/book_bkoda/README.md

 * **Red:** Used for "Cancel" and "Delete" buttons, indicating actions that require caution.
 * **Blue:** Used for the "Update" button, aligning with the overall theme and suggesting a positive action.
 * **Green:** Used for the "Previous Day," "Next Day," and "Reserve" buttons.
 The choice of green is intended to signal positive actions and encourage user engagement.
 Green is often associated with "go" signals and safe operations, making it suitable for these interactive elements.
 However, careful consideration was given to ensure sufficient contrast against the light blue background to maintain readability and accessibility.
+* **Yellow:** Used for buttons and messages, to warn the user of pending or for bookings requiring actions.

 The application primarily utilizes a light blue (#69DDFF) as the table background, creating a calm and trustworthy interface.